crdsonnet/kube-state-metrics-libsonnet/README.md

 on Kubernetes.

-The ksmCustom library provides a way to configure [Custom Resource State Metrics](https://github.com/kubernetes/kube-state-metrics/blob/main/docs/customresourcestate-metrics.md), it is generated at runtime from a JSON schema derived from the Go structs in kube-state-metrics.
+The ksmCustom library provides a way to configure [Custom Resource State Metrics](https://github.com/kubernetes/kube-state-metrics/blob/main/docs/customresourcestate-metrics.md), it is generated from a JSON schema derived from the Go structs in kube-state-metrics.
 The kube-state-metrics library is manually curated.

 ## Docs